julibinho/MobiLLe/README.md

 All these features constitute an attractive option for repertoire analysis, particularly in the clinical context for diagnosing and monitoring B cell malignancies.

 **REFERENCE**
-Nika Abdollahi, Anne de Septenville, Hugues Ripoche,  Frederic Davi and Juliana S. Bernardes.
-A multi-objective based clustering for inferring BCR clones from high-throughput B cell repertoire data.
-2021 To be submitted
+Nika Abdollahi, Lucile Jeusset, Anne de Septenville, Hugues Ripoche,  Frederic Davi and Juliana Silva Bernardes.
+A multi-objective based clustering for inferring BCR clonal lineages from high-throughput B cell repertoire data.
+2022 (under revision)

 **CONTACT**
   E-mail: